Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 ### Key Benefits

 1.  **Validation**: Ensures that only valid functions are applied to the appropriate data types and axes.
-2.  **Modularity**: New functions can be easily added to the system by defining them in the `Dashboard_Module_Functions` array.
+2.  **Modularity**: New functions can be easily added to the system by defining them in the `DASHBOARD_MODULE_FUNCTIONS` array.
 3.  **Customization**: Users can customize their queries and visualizations by modifying the optional parameters for each function.

-This documentation provides a complete overview of how `Dashboard_Module_Functions` is structured, what each field represents, and how it integrates with the dynamic dashboard module.
+This documentation provides a complete overview of how `DASHBOARD_MODULE_FUNCTIONS` is structured, what each field represents, and how it integrates with the dynamic dashboard module.

 ----------

-### Documentation: `Dashboard_Module_Functions` and Its Relation with `dashboard_Module_Types`
+### Documentation: `DASHBOARD_MODULE_FUNCTIONS` and Its Relation with `DASHBOARD_MODULE_TYPES`

 ----------

 #### Overview

-`Dashboard_Module_Functions` defines the various functions that can be applied to the data, such as `sum`, `average`, or `date_histogram`, while `dashboard_Module_Types` specifies the structure of different visualizations (e.g., Bar Charts, Line Charts, Pie Charts) along with their axes and frequency of values.
+`DASHBOARD_MODULE_FUNCTIONS` defines the various functions that can be applied to the data, such as `sum`, `average`, or `date_histogram`, while `DASHBOARD_MODULE_TYPES` specifies the structure of different visualizations (e.g., Bar Charts, Line Charts, Pie Charts) along with their axes and frequency of values.
 Together, these two constants enable dynamic and flexible dashboard creation by ensuring that the correct functions are applied to the correct visualizations.

-## Relationship Between `Dashboard_Module_Functions` and `dashboard_Module_Types`
+## Relationship Between `DASHBOARD_MODULE_FUNCTIONS` and `DASHBOARD_MODULE_TYPES`

-The relationship between `Dashboard_Module_Functions` and `dashboard_Module_Types` is critical to determining how data is processed and visualized.
+The relationship between `DASHBOARD_MODULE_FUNCTIONS` and `DASHBOARD_MODULE_TYPES` is critical to determining how data is processed and visualized.
 Here's how they interact:

 1.  **Function Validation Based on Graph Type**:

-    -   Each graph type defined in `dashboard_Module_Types` has specific axes (main and value) and frequency settings (single or multiple).
-These settings dictate which functions from `Dashboard_Module_Functions` can be applied to the data.
+    -   Each graph type defined in `DASHBOARD_MODULE_TYPES` has specific axes (main and value) and frequency settings (single or multiple).
+These settings dictate which functions from `DASHBOARD_MODULE_FUNCTIONS` can be applied to the data.
     -   For example, a **Bar Horizontal** chart has a `mainAxis` on the **y-axis** and a `valueAxis` on the **x-axis**, with multiple frequencies allowed on the `valueAxis`.
 Functions such as `sum` or `average` that operate on numeric data types would be applied to the `valueAxis`.
 2.  **Function to Axis Mapping**:

-    -   In `Dashboard_Module_Functions`, each function is assigned to either the **main** or **value** axis via the `axis` field.
-This mapping ensures that the function is only applied to the relevant axis in the corresponding graph type defined in `dashboard_Module_Types`.
+    -   In `DASHBOARD_MODULE_FUNCTIONS`, each function is assigned to either the **main** or **value** axis via the `axis` field.
+This mapping ensures that the function is only applied to the relevant axis in the corresponding graph type defined in `DASHBOARD_MODULE_TYPES`.
-    -   For example, the `date_histogram` function, which is applied to time-based data, is mapped to the `main` axis in `Dashboard_Module_Functions`.
+    -   For example, the `date_histogram` function, which is applied to time-based data, is mapped to the `main` axis in `DASHBOARD_MODULE_FUNCTIONS`.
 This function would be used in graph types like **Line Charts** or **Area Charts**, where time intervals are plotted on the `mainAxis`.
 3.  **Ensuring Compatibility**:

-    -   Before applying a function, the system will validate the selected function against the graph type's axes (as defined in `dashboard_Module_Types`) and the data type (as defined in `Dashboard_Module_Functions`).
+    -   Before applying a function, the system will validate the selected function against the graph type's axes (as defined in `DASHBOARD_MODULE_TYPES`) and the data type (as defined in `DASHBOARD_MODULE_FUNCTIONS`).
 If the selected function is incompatible with the graph's axis type or data type, the system will either suggest an alternative function or notify the user.
     -   For instance, the `top_values` function, which groups data by unique terms (e.g., categories), is applicable to `keyword` or `text` data types and is mapped to the `mainAxis`.
 It would be applied in a **Pie Chart** or **Donut Chart**, where the `mainAxis` slices the chart into categories.
 4.  **Determining Axis Frequency**:

-    -   The `mainAxisFrequency` and `valueAxisFrequency` fields in `dashboard_Module_Types` determine whether multiple fields or values can be plotted on the respective axes.
+    -   The `mainAxisFrequency` and `valueAxisFrequency` fields in `DASHBOARD_MODULE_TYPES` determine whether multiple fields or values can be plotted on the respective axes.
 Functions that operate on **multiple values** (such as `sum`, `average`, or `max`) will only be applied to axes with multiple frequencies allowed.
     -   For example, in a **Bar Vertical Stacked** chart, the `valueAxisFrequency` is set to `Multiple`, allowing for multiple values to be stacked on the **y-axis**.
 Functions like `sum` and `max` can therefore be applied.
 5.  **Dynamic Query Building**:

-    -   Together, `Dashboard_Module_Functions` and `dashboard_Module_Types` facilitate dynamic query building for the dashboard.
-The system uses the graph type from `dashboard_Module_Types` to determine the structure of the query (e.g., aggregating data by categories or time intervals) and selects the appropriate function from `Dashboard_Module_Functions` to process the data (e.g., calculating sums or averages).
+    -   Together, `DASHBOARD_MODULE_FUNCTIONS` and `DASHBOARD_MODULE_TYPES` facilitate dynamic query building for the dashboard.
+The system uses the graph type from `DASHBOARD_MODULE_TYPES` to determine the structure of the query (e.g., aggregating data by categories or time intervals) and selects the appropriate function from `DASHBOARD_MODULE_FUNCTIONS` to process the data (e.g., calculating sums or averages).
-    -   For instance, if the user selects a **Line Chart**, the system will use the `date_histogram` function from `Dashboard_Module_Functions` to group the data by time intervals on the `mainAxis` and might apply the `average` function to calculate average values on the `valueAxis`.
+    -   For instance, if the user selects a **Line Chart**, the system will use the `date_histogram` function from `DASHBOARD_MODULE_FUNCTIONS` to group the data by time intervals on the `mainAxis` and might apply the `average` function to calculate average values on the `valueAxis`.

-### Example: Interaction Between `Dashboard_Module_Functions` and `dashboard_Module_Types`
+### Example: Interaction Between `DASHBOARD_MODULE_FUNCTIONS` and `DASHBOARD_MODULE_TYPES`

 Let's look at an example scenario to see how the two constants interact.